jschnurr/jeffsidea.com/_posts/2013-09-01-12-steps-to-converting-a-customer-crisis-into-loyalty.markdown

 ---
 title: 12 steps to converting a customer crisis into loyalty
+excerpt: "After years of managing critical IT support incidents for the Fortune 500, these are the lessons learned - the key behaviors that drive increased loyalty from a bad situation."
 tags: [problem solving, crisis management, communication]
 categories: [services]
 published: true